khaldoun-xyz/standard/docs/plan.md

 # Our plan with Khaldoun

-Khaldoun's purpose is to build tools & systems to do more with less, i.e. to increase productivity.
+Khaldoun is a technology company that **helps people do more with less**.

-Over time, Khaldoun will be a vehicle to build fully automated - 'autonomous' - organisations.
+To do so, we develop and maintain open-source tools & systems.

-In an autonomous organisation, humans are still actively involved, but menial and administrative work does not require manual intervention anymore.
+Over time, Khaldoun will become a vehicle to build **unbureaucratic bureaucracies** - organisations that purposefully **reduce process complexity** & deeply **integrate technology for automation**.
-We will not achieve this level of automation by tweaking existing legacy systems.
+This is not possible by tweaking existing legacy systems.
-Instead, *we'll specifically design an organisation* to unlock scalable automation.
+Instead, **we'll specifically design organisations**.

 ## Developmental stages